Biden launches 2020 bid warning ‘soul’ of America at stake

 He will hold his first public event as a 2020 presidential candidate in Pittsburgh on Monday.
 Then it’s off to Iowa, home of the leadoff nominating caucuses on Tuesday and Wednesday, followed by two days in South Carolina.
 He’ll visit the other two early-voting states, Nevada and New Hampshire, in early May, before holding a major rally in Philadelphia.

-As he neared his campaign launch, Biden’s challenges have come into greater focus.
+As Biden neared his campaign launch, his challenges have come into greater focus.

 He struggled last month to respond to claims that he touched 2014 Nevada lieutenant governor nominee Lucy Flores’ shoulders and kissed the back of her head before a fall campaign event.
 A handful of other women have made similar claims, though none has alleged sexual misconduct.